OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/20 October 2005.md

 ## Health, Diet, and Supplements

-- Laura's herniated disc was caused by a concentration of high-level negative energy in an unfamiliar location.
 - Attacks prior to travel lowered energy levels, making her vulnerable.
 - **Acupuncture** was noted as effective for healing.